daniel-beet/ofxstatement-jl-partnership/README.rst

 Or use make:
   $ make

-Package tgz for pip install:
+Install the source using pip for local testing
+  $ pip install -e .

+Build packages
-  $ python setup.py sdist
+  $ python setup.py sdist bdist_wheel

+Upload packages to PiPI (using API key saved to ~/.pypirc)
+  $ twine upload dist/*

 When satisfied, you may create a pull request.